322P/SOHO

-322P/SOHO is the first periodic comet to be discovered using the automated telescopes of the SOHO (SOlar and Heliospheric Observatory) spacecraft, and second to be given a numbered designation, after 321P/SOHO.
+322P/SOHO is the first periodic comet to be discovered using the automated telescopes of the Solar and Heliospheric Observatory (SOHO) spacecraft, and second to be given a numbered designation, after 321P/SOHO.
 At perihelion, it is six times closer to the Sun than the planet Mercury.

 Observational history

 The comet was first spotted by Terry Lovejoy after analyzing SOHO imagery on 4 September 1999.

 After Kazimieras Černis spotted another SOHO comet in 2003, Sebastian F. Hönig, later determined that both P/1999 R1 and P/2003 R5 might be the same object, where he predicted its return in 2007.
 His calculations were later proven correct when it was successfully recovered by Bo Zhou as P/2007 R5 after analyzing SOHO images on 10 September 2007.
 It became one of the first comets that SOHO has discovered that is confirmed to be periodic.

 Bo Zhou recovered the comet once again on September 6, 2011.
 It was observed again in September 2019.